wormhole-foundation/wormhole/sui/README.md

 worm start-validator sui
 ```

-which will start a local aptos validator with an RPC endpoint at `0.0.0.0:9000`
+which will start a local sui validator with an RPC endpoint at `0.0.0.0:9000`
 and the faucet endpoint at `0.0.0.0:5003/gas`.
 Note that the faucet takes a few
 (~10) seconds to come up, so only proceed when you see the following: